Results.

 The appellant's failure to file mandatory written submissions under Rule 106(1) rendered the appeal unmaintainable.

-* Civil procedure – Court of Appeal Rules, 2009 – Rule 106(1) mandatory requirement to file written submissions within sixty days – consequences of non-compliance. * Civil procedure – Judicial discretion under Rules 106(9) and 106(19) – exceptional circumstances required to grant relief for late filing. * Court's duty under Rule 2 to pursue substantive justice does not permit overriding mandatory procedural requirements without sufficient justification.
+— Judicial discretion — exceptional circumstances required to grant relief for late filing.
+Court's duty under Rule 2 to pursue substantive justice does not permit overriding mandatory procedural requirements without sufficient justification

 16 December 2015

-Failure to file written submissions under Rule 106(1) rendered the appeal not maintainable and it was struck out.
+Failure by the appellant to file required written submissions under Rule 106(1) rendered the appeal unmaintainable and struck out.

 16 December 2015